 Fossil Creek Angus

-Neil and Rose remain actively involved.
+Neil and Rose now reside in Canterbury but remain actively involved when they can.

 Fossil Creek Angus Sales